Everything you need to know about the new Omega Seamaster 300M 60 Years of James Bond EditionZach Blass

 Omega Seamaster 300M 60 Years of James Bond Edition pricing and availability:

 The Omega Seamaster 300M 60 Years of James Bond Edition is available now exclusively at Omega boutiques, but will eventually be sold by authorized partners as well.
 It is not a limited edition, but, like the Omega Speedmaster “Silver Snoopy Award” 50th Anniversary and NTTD Seamaster, it will be limited in production each year.
-Price: US$ 7,600, CHF 7,000
+Price: A$12,450, US$ 7,600, CHF 7,000

 |Model||Seamaster 300M Diver 60 Years of James Bond Edition|